IMMM-SFA/metarepo/_sources/index.rst.txt

 1. Edit the ``CITATION.cff`` file to contain the correct author(s) (name, ORCID ID), version, DOI, and URL.
 2. Click on the ``Cite this repository`` button on the right side of the main page of your metarepo.
-Copy either the APA or BibTex format.
+Copy whichever format you prefer.
 3. Add the citation to your paper.

 Additional (not required) steps